restmad/jujuj/README.md

 ## Why Jujuj
 - No heavy Activity.
 All data fetching flow is done in another class, nice and clean.
+- Lazy loading.
+Just display a view without even knowing where the data comes from, like what ImageLoader does.
 - MVVM.
 Jujuj makes you write codes in a MVVM pattern.
 - Independent. of UI, of any data agency.
 - Testable. network and data can be tested separately.